 In order to start the Smartcard process you must have a valid Practising Certificate, either a restricted or full one.
 If you do not hold either, we cannot process your application or create a card for you.
 If you are unsure of your Practising Certificate status, then please contact the Registrar team by email at Registrar@lawscot.org.uk

-You will need to review the form, ensuring that the name on your form is the name that you wish to practice under.
+Please check the name printed on the form to ensure it is the name that you wish to practise under.

-If you do not include the information on the back, or if the picture does not meet the photographic guidelines, the entire application will be send back to you.
+If you do not include the information on the back, or if the picture does not meet the photographic guidelines, the entire application will be sent back to you.
 We require your name and ID number written on the back to ensure we have the right photo for the right person.
 Also please note that this should be a photo that you would not be embarrassed to show to colleagues and clients.
 We will not print multiple cards if you are unhappy with the image that you sent us.
-The images will be updated about 6 years after you receive your first Smartcard, so if the image is unflattering, you will have to wait for the next round to get a new card.
+The images will be updated about six years after you receive your first Smartcard, so if the image is unflattering, you will have to wait for the next round to get a new card.

-One of the biggest benefits of the Law Society Smartcard is that it contains your digital signature, but as a safety feature your signature can only be accessed with your PIN.
-Much like a bank card you must enter your PIN before you can sign or do anything else with the card.
-Your PIN therefore needs to be a password that you will remember!
-It must be 6 digits (letters, numbers or a combination of the two) without any special characters.
+We require that you bring identity documents to collect your card and we will ask you to sign a contract.
+You will also enter a PIN and a PUK code which, per your contract, only you are allowed to know.
+As a safety feature, your digital signature can only be accessed with your PIN.
+Much like a bank card you must enter your PIN before you can sign or do anything else electronic with the card.
+It must be six digits (letters, numbers or a combination of the two) without any special characters.

-Because the PIN and PUK are only stored on your Smartcard, the Law Society has no recourse to accessing these numbers.
-If you should forget your PIN or PUK, then the card is useless for signatures and you must get a new card.
-Getting a new card requires you to go through the collection process again.
+Because the PIN and PUK are only stored on your Smartcard, we have no access to these numbers and we cannot reset them.
+If you should forget your PIN or PUK, then the card is useless for signatures and can only be used as ID.
+Getting a new card with a digital signature requires you to go through the collection process again.